LjyYano/Thinking_in_Java_MindMapping/编程/Spring/Spring Bean 的 Scope、生命周期和循环依赖分析.md

     if (instanceWrapper == null) {
         instanceWrapper = createBeanInstance(beanName, mbd, args);
     }

+    // Eagerly cache singletons to be able to resolve circular references
+    // even when triggered by lifecycle interfaces like BeanFactoryAware. boolean earlySingletonExposure = (mbd.isSingleton() && this.allowCircularReferences &&
+            isSingletonCurrentlyInCreation(beanName));
+    if (earlySingletonExposure) {
+        addSingletonFactory(beanName, () -> getEarlyBeanReference(beanName, mbd, bean));
+    }

     // Initialize the bean instance.
     Object exposedObject = bean;
     try {